open-io/oio-sds/BUILD.md

 * python-requests
 * python-simplejson
 * pyxattr (python-xattr on Debian/Ubuntu)
+* libapache2-mod-wsgi (as named on Ubuntu), the WSGI module pour apache2

 The account service will require an up and running backend:
 * redis